EddyLuten/bhreia.com/docs/adventures/dauriels-mansion/sidequests/tomb-raiders.md

 **DC 13 Perception** reveals that this is the face of Cauldin of Leikon, the same face of that of the statue at the center of town.

 **DC 17 Perception** reveals that there are thin lines carved into a pentagram shape bisecting the face.
 At the center is an eye.
-This carving seems to have been made later and it's the symbol of [Amalchi](../../../deities/amalchi.md).
+This carving seems to have been made later and it's the symbol of [[amalchi]].

 **DC 15 Arcana** reveals that the door has been infused with a spell that has locked this place with a password.
 It's [Arcane Lock](https://roll20.net/compendium/dnd5e/Arcane%20Lock) and follows its rules.